glowform/reproducible-research/Assignments/RR_assignment_8.md

 7. Make sure your report looks nice -\> this time we're mostly interested in the output and not necessarily the codes used to achieve it.
 8.  `render` your report and make sure everything is displaying properly.
 9. Commit the changes and push them to a Github repository.
+10. Send me a link to the repo by email.